-The mystery wasn’t necessarily what, but who sat back in the shadows of the home, and more specifically how.
 By the 1960s the woman who owned the property was known as a bit of a recluse and an eccentric, so it is no surprise that legend started forming around her.
 Her name was Evelyn Haag Luther and this is her story.

 Evelyn was born in 1908, an only child to William and Bertha Haag.
 She would graduate from Reading Girl’s High School in 1925 and continued her education at Keystone State Teacher’s College (Kutztown), obtaining her teaching degree in 1927.

 The Haag family lived at 1101 Chestnut Street in Reading when Evelyn was a teenager.
 They owned and operated a hotel there which housed long-term lodgers.

 Immediately after college Evelyn got a job as a First Grade teacher at Woodrow Wilson Elementary School in Stony Creek, which was a part of the Mount Penn School System.
 It is unclear when exactly she retired, but her career there spanned into the 1950s.
 When inquiring about her to those alive today who had her as a teacher all comments were unanimously positive; she was a very kind and beloved teacher.

 Evelyn was engaged briefly in 1934 to a man named Ernest Artz Jr., who lived and worked as a Steel Plant inspector near Pittsburgh.
 Her father, William, died in September of that same year, and coincidentally it appears her engagement dissolved around that same time.
 Perhaps she was hesitant to move across the state at a time when her mother might need her most.
 Even though she had her own career, she had continued to live with her parents into adulthood.